Rive1311/Opt-Chem_Eng/README.md

 -------
 This Matlab package implements optimization algorithms in order to simulate a biochemical process called Hydrothermal Liquefaction.

-It serves as supplementary material for the thesis project …,Ioannis Aslanoglou and you can find out more about the use of this algorithm on that paper.
+It serves as supplementary material for the thesis project "Prediction of the composition of sewage sludge biomass and products from Hydrothermal Liquefaction using different multi objective optimization algorithms",Ioannis Aslanoglou and you can find out more about the use of this algorithm on that paper.

 It is written purely in Matlab language.
 It is self-contained.
 There is no external dependency.
 This package was designed on Matlab R2020b but can run fine on MatlabR2016 or later.